ernesto27/chatgpt-cli/README.md

 ## Environment variables setup

-You must configure a  env variable in your OS.
+You have to configure a env variable in your OS.

 Example